The Discrepancy Model: What You Need to Know

 At a glance

-• The discrepancy model is what some schools use to determine if kids are eligible for special education services.
+• The discrepancy model is what some schools use to determine whether kids are eligible for special education services.

-• The term “discrepancy” refers to a mismatch between a child’s intellectual ability and his progress in school.
+• The term “discrepancy” refers to a mismatch between a child’s intellectual ability and their progress in school.

 • Some states now use other methods to determine who is eligible for services.